 Program Overview

 This organic design is inspired and shaped by the yellow hibiscus, and created to be economical in size, deliberate in functionality, and rousing in spirit.
 As a low impact, net zero energy, carbon neutral home, it lives lightly on the land beneath it, while catching and storing its own water, generating and storing its own electricity, and charging the vehicles that its residents use.
-We believe it has a place in the 21st century housing market.

 Design Features